woox99/TrixEx-Flask/README.md

 ## About TrixEx

 TrixEx is a social platform designed for web developers to exchange front-end components.
-TrixEx is a full-stack demo project for my [portfolio](https://woox99.github.io/Portfolio/), and was my first non-tutorial project built.
-You can get the full feel for the site without creating an account [here](http://3.144.111.10/index).
+TrixEx is a full-stack demo project for my <a href="https://woox99.github.io/Portfolio/" target="_blank">portfolio</a>, and was my first non-tutorial project built.
+You can get the full feel for the site without creating an account <a href="http://3.144.111.10/index" target="_blank">here</a>.

 ## Build Stack